Activities and Things To Do in Hat Yai - Page 1

 You will find clothes, ready cooked food, tinned and dried food, fruit, hot chestnuts, groceries, toiletries, cheap electronics, children's toys, watches, umbrellas and household items.
 There is also a wet market inside.

-It's a busy place that is fun to walk around.
-The fruit stalls outside have prices displayed and the food stalls have fixed prices but when buying anything else you should attempt to haggle.
+It's a busy place that is fun to walk around if you haven't seen this kind of thing before.
+The fruit stalls outside have prices displayed and the food stalls have fixed prices.
+You can try to haggle, but don't expect to win.
+The vendors inside operate a price-fixing cartel and aren't normally interested in haggling.